andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 - getting the default values for make_diagram by pulling them from get_diagram_settings_default is I think not ideal.
 I can easily see myself changing the defaults in make_diagram and forgetting to do it in that other R script.
 Could you instead pull the defaults using something like args(make_diagram) or formals(make_diagram) and getting rid of get_diagraim_settings_default altogether?

 - I think we should maybe change the default settings for make_diagram such that the default already looks rather nice.
 E.g. settings that are more similar to the nice_diagram example on the 'modify diagrams' vignette.

+- For the above, when adding the variable text, if it is more than one word (.e.g.
+'Asymptomatic Recovered'), could we implement a centered two-line placement of the text?
+Maybe this is more easily done as part of the manual intervention approach by either modifying the input list or directly the code?